-The scope of work for this project includes design, construction and management of the project.
-The design work includes all aspects to widen approximately 3.3 miles of I-40 from west of NC 801 in Davie County to east of SR 1101 (Harper Road / Tanglewood Park Business Road) in Forsyth County to a six-lane facility.
-The project will also replace the dual bridges on I-40 over the Yadkin River.
+The scope of work for this project includes design, construction, and management of the project.
+The design work includes all aspects to construct approximately 6.9 miles of a six-lane divided facility on new location from west of NC 66 / SR 4000 (University Parkway) to US 311 (New Walkertown Road) in Forsyth County.
 Unless allowed otherwise elsewhere in this RFP, the designs shall meet all appropriate latest versions of AASHTO Policy on Geometric Design of Highways and Streets, AASHTO LRFD Bridge Design Specifications, Manual of Uniform Traffic Control Devices and all NCDOT design policies that are current as of the Technical and Price Proposal submission date or the Best and Final Offer submission date.